Asset Purchase Agreement (APA) Template

 Notices

-Any notice required or permitted under this Agreement shall be in writing and personally delivered, sent by certified or registered U.S. mail (postage prepaid), or sent via nationally recognized overnight courier to the following addresses:
+Any notice required or permitted to be given under this Agreement shall be in writing and shall be personally delivered, sent by certified or registered mail (postage prepaid), or by nationally recognized overnight express courier, addressed as follows:

 If to Seller: